 The Beginning of Mom Guilt

-Sometimes we feel a sense of mom guilt even before we have a new baby.
+Sometimes guilty feelings creep in even before we have a new baby.
 Our diets aren’t quite clean enough.
 We might have had too much coffee or sugar during the pregnancy, and we’re not even sure if we’ll be any good at parenting even after the baby comes!

 And of course, at a time when we feel like we’ve gained way too much (or not enough) pregnancy weight, we just so happen to scroll through photos of perfectly edited pregnant moms who are absolutely glowing.

-It would be nice if the feelings ended once you held your perfect baby in your arms, but often questions of your self-worth continue.
+It would be nice if any feeling of guilt ended once you held your perfect baby in your arms, but often questions of your self-worth continue.
 Will you be a good mom?
 Can you breastfeed?
 Will the baby ever stop crying?
 Will you ever stop crying?
 How will you cope with everything?